Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Related work

-Following an AutoML approach, \citet{tang} instead try to predict a good combination of solver and preconditioner from a predefined list of techniques that are readily available for general linear equation systems.
-The training is executed based on a supervised loss which relies on solving the equation systems in the training data with all available combinations of techniques.
-The NeuralIF preconditioner instead focuses on further accelerating the existing CG method and does not need any explicit supervision during training. \citet{sjolund2022graph} use the K\"{o}nig graph representation instead to accelerate low-rank matrix factorization algorithms by representing the matrix multiplication as a concatenation graph.
-However, their architecture utilizes a graph transformer while our approach works in a fully sparse setting, which avoids the scalability issues of transformer architectures and makes it better suited for large-scale problems.
+Following an AutoML approach, \citet{tang} instead try to predict a good combination of solver and preconditioner from a predefined list of techniques using supervised training.
+The NeuralIF preconditioner instead focuses on further accelerating the existing CG method and does not need any explicit supervision during training. \citet{sjolund2022graph} use the K\"{o}nig graph representation instead to accelerate low-rank matrix factorization algorithms by representing the matrix multiplication as a concatenation graph similar to our approach.
+However, their architecture utilizes a graph transformer while our approach works in a fully sparse setting.
+This avoids the scalability issues of transformer architectures and makes it better suited for large-scale problems.

-\paragraph{Learned CG} Learned approachs have also been applied to the conjugate gradient method previously. \citet{kaneda2022deep} suggest to replace the search direction in the conjugate gradient method by the output of a neural network.
+\paragraph{Data-driven CG} Incorporating deep learning into the conjugate gradient method has been utilized in several ways previously. \citet{kaneda2022deep} suggest replacing the search direction in the conjugate gradient method with the output of a neural network.
 This approach can, however, not be integrated with existing solutions for accelerating the CG method and does not allow further improvements through preconditioning.
-Furthermore, in order to ensure convergence all previous search directions need to be saved and the full Gram–Schmidt orthonormalization needs to be computed in every iteration.
-Our method does not suffer from these problems.
+Furthermore, to ensure convergence all previous search directions need to be saved and the full Gram–Schmidt orthonormalization needs to be computed in every iteration making it prohibitively expensive.\looseness=-1